rljacobson/mod2/mod2/README.md

 # mod2 - A "Mini Maude" Term Rewriting System

-Implements a small language similar to [Maude](https://maude.cs.illinois.edu/wiki/The_Maude_System) for order-sorted term rewriting.
+Implements a small OBJ-like language for order-sorted term rewriting.
 This is the front end.
 The algorithms for matching and rewriting are implemented in mod2-lib.

 ## The language

-The language resembles and borrows concepts from Maude but is much smaller and simpler.
+The language resembles and borrows concepts from [Maude](https://maude.cs.illinois.edu/wiki/The_Maude_System) but is much smaller and simpler.
 Items are organized into (possibly nested) namespaces called modules.
 There is an implicit global module (unlike Maude).
 Expressions are formed from _symbols_, which can be "nullary" constants, or _functors_ of specified or variadic arity, or _variables_.

 ```maude
 symbol f [assoc, comm, id(h)];